 Antenatal depression and postnatal depression: what are they?

-Antenatal and postnatal depression are more than the emotional changes that you might expect during pregnancy and just after birth.
-For example, pregnant women might expect to feel quite emotional as they go through big physical and practical changes during this time.
-And new mothers can expect to get the ‘baby blues’ a couple of days after having a baby.
+Antenatal and postnatal depression are more than the emotional changes that you might expect during pregnancy and after birth.
+For example, if you’re pregnant, you might expect to feel quite emotional as you go through pregnancy’s physical and practical changes.
+And if you’ve just given birth, you can expect to get the ‘baby blues’ a couple of days after having a baby.
 But these kinds of emotional changes don’t last long.

 You might hear antenatal and postnatal depression referred to together as perinatal depression.